GeneralReznov/ArgueSage/README.md

 ## 🆘 Support

-For support, please contact the development team or create an issue in the project repository.
+For support, please create an issue in the project repository.

 ## 🎉 Acknowledgments

-- Google Gemini AI for intelligent tutoring capabilities
-- Bootstrap team for the responsive UI framework
 - World Universities Debating Championship for evaluation standards
 - The debate education community for inspiration and feedback